-Recently I came across a marketing event promoted by a network integrator which touted industry leading solutions to assist customers in determining "what was lurking outside their network".
+Recently I came across a marketing event promoted by a network integrator which touted industry leading solutions to assist customers in determining “what was lurking outside their network”, as can be seen in the screenshot below.
+Please note all references to the company have been removed to protect the not-so-innocent.

 In this day and age, it still surprises me when supposedly network savvy folks are still thinking of network security in terms of a traditional perimeter made up of firewalls or IPS devices.
 The truth of the matter is that the traditional perimeter vanished quite a few years ago.